Baie Norvégienne

-The southern part of bay is the northern coast of Prince de Galles Peninsula, a short, south-east extensionof Cap Suzanne.
-The western part digs as for it the Eastern coast of the peninsula which slips by towards Cap Ratmanoff, more in north.
+The southern part of the bay is the northern coast of Prince de Galles Peninsula, a short, southeast extension of Cap Suzanne.
+The western part digs as for it the Eastern coast of the peninsula which slips by towards Cap Ratmanoff, more in the north.

 In Baie Norvégienne, there is a small tidal island named Matley Island.
 It is the site of the grave of John Matley, who died on Kerguelen on 12 December 1810.
 He was the captain of the British sealing ship Duke of Portland.
-Duke of Portland, Captain James Clarke Spence, visited the island again in 1811–1812.
-Spence brought with him a gravestone, which Matley's widow had had made, and placed it on Matley's grave.
+Duke of Portland Captain James Clarke Spence visited the island again in 1811–1812.
+Spence brought with him a gravestone which Matley's widow had had made, and placed it on Matley's grave.